 What to Do About Stalled Sales

-Stalled proposals—two words every sales person hates to hear.
+Stalled proposals – two words every sales person hates to hear.
 Reengaging and unsticking what’s stuck is a challenge nearly all sales teams have had to handle.
 So, when you’re faced with a stalled proposal, you may ask yourself what your options are.
 We have some answers for you.

-Having the right strategy in place is key to keeping prospects on your side.
-However, make the wrong move and you’ll lose their trust and kill any potential of a deal.
+Your playbook should cover all these scenarios so your team is well prepared to deal with the situation.
+However, make the wrong move and you’ll lose their trust and kill any potential of a deal!

 Four Solutions for Stalled Sales Proposals